How do we help communities thrive?

 Creating change requires capital and expertise.
 Traditional philanthropy and government funding are just not enough to address our critical needs or affect the systems change we need.

-Our nonprofit and for profit affiliates are structured to draw from a variety of philanthropic and public funding sources as well as private investment capital.
+We have the expertise and experience to draw from a variety of philanthropic and public funding sources as well as private investment capital.

-While the bulk of our work is still funded through philanthropy, government grants and private impact investment capital, we can deploy an array of financing mechanisms including creative approaches that fall between traditional philanthropy (give it away) and traditional investing (make a buck), including:
+Much of our work is still funded through philanthropy and government grants, but we can deploy an array of financing mechanisms including creative approaches that fall between traditional philanthropy (give it away) and traditional investing (make a buck), including:

 Success builds momentum.
 We help our clients and partners get big things done, which in turn enables them to take on even more ambitious collaborative projects.
 We restore rivers and streams; protect farms, water and wildlife; and promote local economic, arts and culture alliances.